noise-lab/censorship-course/docs/slides/04-Legal/01-Legal/coverage-notes.md

   enforcement actions that would update the §230-carve-out story.
 - VLOP/VLOSE roster can change (designations added/removed) — verify the named
   platforms each year.
+- **Australia under-16 ban (took effect Dec 10, 2025):** restamp the ~4.7M
+  removed-accounts figure and the platform list from eSafety each year; watch for the first enforcement action/fine, court challenges, and whether other countries (UK, EU members, US states) move from "exploring" to "in force."
+- **Brazil Marco Civil Art.
+19 (STF, June 26, 2025):** watch for the new fault-based standard's lower-court application and any legislative codification;
+  swap if Congress passes a replacement framework.
+- **India IT Rules:** takedown-clock keeps tightening (36-hr → shorter via amendments incl.
+2026 synthetic-media rules) — reverify the current window and scope annually.
+- **CFAA:** Van Buren (2021) is the current ceiling; watch for a follow-on scraping/research case (e.g., post-*hiQ* line) that would update the chilling story.
+The ~40%/>20% chilling figures are from the book — refresh if a newer survey lands.

 ## Curated images
 - **USED** `slide015_img004.png` — EFF "A Critic Uses the DMCA to Avoid